DRG4FOOD/safenutrikids/localisation/reference/README.md

-# Regional Country and Language Reference (Europe + Turkey)
+# Regional Country and Language and Diestary Reference (Europe + Turkey)

-This folder provides an optional reference dataset to support developers who wish to localise content using the **SafeNutriKids Localisation Layer**.
+This folder provides **optional reference datasets** to support developers who wish to localise content using the **SafeNutriKids Localisation Layer**.
-The dataset contains a curated list of EU Member States plus Turkey, with local names, English names, ISO country codes, and authoritative EU URIs.

-These files are **not required** by the localisation engine but serve as convenient lookup tables when building catalogues or implementing culturally aware content selection.
+These datasets are **not required** by the localisation engine, but they are highly useful when building catalogues, ensuring metadata consistency, or implementing culturally sensitive content selection.

+The reference collection currently includes:

+- **Regional countries and country codes** (Europe + Turkey)
+- **Languages, autonyms and scripts** (Europe + Turkey)
+- **Dietary patterns and constraints**, inspired by the *Open Food Facts* “These diets” project note

 ---